KenDickey/Small/RuntimeModel.md

 There exists a vector/array of objects known as the Known Objects Array.

-One known object is the SystemDictinary named #Smalltalk.
+One known object is the SystemDictionary named #Smalltalk.

 Basically, all globals known to code are either local values (Instance Variables or Method Temporarys) or are names in the Smalltalk Dictionary.

 ## Registers & Stack

-We will use more regiters, but stack layout is patterned after the Bee DMR. http://esug.org/data/ESUG2014/IWST/Papers/iwst2014_Design%20and%20implementation%20of%20Bee%20Smalltalk%20Runtime.pdf
+We will use more registers, but stack layout is patterned after the Bee DMR. http://esug.org/data/ESUG2014/IWST/Papers/iwst2014_Design%20and%20implementation%20of%20Bee%20Smalltalk%20Runtime.pdf

 RISC-V Stack grows down and is quadword aligned.